buy the book ribbon

 }

-Restart the Docker container if necessary, and then either rerun the FT, or just try to log in manually.
+Rebuild and restart the Docker container if necessary, and then either rerun the FT, or just try to log in manually.

 If you switch to the terminal that’s running your Docker image, you should see the traceback printed out in there: